chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 *  Press Cmd+b to create a bookmark at the Current Time Line.
 To delete a bookmark press Cmd+b with the bookmark already at the
 Current Time Line.

+## Selecting Notes

+Many commands act on "selected notes".
+To select a range of notes move the mouse pointer to anywhere not on a note bar, press the left mouse button and drag over the heads of notes to be selected and release the mouse button.
+The head of each selected note will be surrounded by a white box.
+To clear the selection click anywhere there is not a note bar.

+To add notes to the selection hold down the shift key while some notes are selected and drag the marquee around other notes.
+They will also become selected.

+To remove notes from the selection hold down the Option key and drag, starting with some notes selected.
+Any selected notes you drag the marquee over will become unselected.

+If you drag past the right or left end of the score the score will autoscroll and stop if it reaches that end of the score.

+To select all notes in the score use the keyboard shortcut Cmd+a on Mac or Ctrl+a on Windows.
+Press the Escape key to unselect all notes.

+You can't select a single note by clicking directly on its head.
+This toggles it between being a target or non target note.
+To select a single note, start on the background near it and drag a marquee around it.

 ## Note Information Viewer

 <img src="../Common/img/Information Area.jpg" alt="CK" style="width:30%;margin:0px 0px 0px 10px">

 The Note Information Viewer is in the lower left corner of the main window.
-Hovering the mouse pointer over a note bar shows details on the note.
-Hovering over a light or dark grey note track reveals the note name and octave of that track.
+Hovering the mouse pointer over a note bar shows details on the note.Hovering over a light or dark grey note track reveals the note name and octave of that track.
 Dragging on the display to select a range of notes shows details of the selection: The time in ticks of its first and last note and the duration in ticks from the first to the last note.

 ## Main Toolbar